-1. Can I deny entry to my landlord?
+1. Common question about renters’ rights: Can I deny entry to my landlord?

-Many states offer the option to withhold rent until the repairs are made.
-A tenant can also make repairs by themselves and deduct the cost from their monthly rent, though consent from the landlord is required.
-You can even go to the small claims court and sue your landlord; you may be able to get your rent reduced.
+In many states you can withhold your rent until repairs are made.
+As a tenant, you can also deduct the cost from your monthly rent with consent from the landlord.
+Moreover, you can even go to the small claims court and sue your landlord; you may be able to get your rent reduced.

 3. Who is accountable for the maintenance of common areas in my apartment building?

 Harassment from landlords can be quite a nerve-wracking experience.
-It can come to a point where you’re worried about your mental health and safety.
-Obvious forms of harassment include violating your right to privacy by showing up unannounced or at odd hours.
-Spreading false information and defamation is also considered as harassment.
+It can lead to worrying about your mental health and safety.
+And obvious forms of harassment include violating your right to privacy by showing up unannounced or at odd hours.
+Harassment also includes spreading false information and defamation.

-A landlord cannot disrupt your work environment by spreading false information about you to your co-workers or employers.
-Some landlords are even reported to break the law by spying, assaulting, or sexually assaulting their tenants.
+To answer this common question about renters’ rights: A landlord cannot disrupt your work environment by spreading false information about you to your co-workers or employers.
+Some landlords even break the law by spying, assaulting, or sexually assaulting their tenants.
 If you have experienced this extreme form of harassment, you should get the police involved.

 D’you know what else Roomi does outside of helping its readers know about the most common questions about renters’ rights?
 With our ever-increasing lists of rooms and roommates across the world, we help you find your perfect match!
 Download the app here and hop on the easiest ride home, ever!